 - Monitoring: Actual vs Target Analysis

 and collaboration in the process:

-For the “less well heeled” the standard is more or less manual spreadsheet solution, that typically takes a lot of effort to maintain.
-Organisation with higher budgets typically use specialized applications that cater in most cases only for some aspects of the process (a consolidation app, an analytics solution, a planning tool, etc.) with varying, often very high price tags (more details in this blog).
+For the “less well-heeled”, the standard is more or less a manual spreadsheet solution, that typically takes a lot of effort to maintain.
+Organizations with higher budgets typically use specialized applications that cater in most cases only for some aspects of the process (a consolidation app, an analytics solution, a planning tool, etc.) with varying, often very high price tags (more details in this blog).

-So, it is not uncommon that an organisation after having invested a few million Dollars in a data warehouse, spends $3,000-4,500 per power user, per year on planning software to enable write back into a separate “planning database”.
-Typically, a proprietary technology different to the relational database used in the data warehouse.
+So, it is not uncommon that an organization after having invested a few million Dollars in a data warehouse, spends $3,000-4,500 per power user, per year on planning software to enable write back into a separate “planning database”.
+Typically, proprietary technology is different from the relational database used in the data warehouse.

 And this is just the software portion…

 To make all this work in nearly all cases expensive, outside consultants with daily price tags ranging from $1,500-$4,000 are needed that often exceed the software investment manifold.
 Quickly adding up to hundreds of thousands of dollars investment.

 These consultants are not just required to configure the respective performance management component but also to bring it all together again.